ultimate271/notes/book/Dragon/The Dragon and the King.md

 right steps at the right time.
 None knew from where this inspiration came, and they all became caught up in the music that each became lost in their trance.

+## The calf is brought to the center and slain
 This continued on for some time, every increasing in intensity in beauty as the time went on, until one among them led their finest calf that had walked with them through the mountains into the center of the circle.
 Even this calf had a